glidee-app/glidee-backend/Documentation.md

     This endpoint provides a welcome message to the user.

     Response: JSON object with the message Welcome to Glidee API.
-Click <a href="https://github.com/Damieee/Recyclo/blob/main/Documentation.md">This Documentation</a> to learn more about the Routes end points.
+Click [This Documentation](https://github.com/Damieee/Recyclo/blob/main/Documentation.md) to learn more about the Routes end points.

 ## `/signup`